verashira/UnpackGokujyo/README.md

 UnpackGokujyo
 =============

-A myystic tool to extract a Japanese AVG game.
+A mystic tool to extract a Japanese AVG game.

+Enter the file name like `dat0` to start extracting.